Is Creatine Safe?

 Is it safe?

 Unequivocally, creatine is safe.
-There have been many misleading "facts" that talk about creatine's effect on the liver.
+There have been many misleading "facts" about creatine's effect on the liver.
 While it is true that people with pre-existing liver conditions should consider avoiding creatine, a healthy liver has no issues with handling anything that creatine supplementation can throw at it.

 What are the side effects?